catppuccin/wezterm/README.md

 **There are two ways to use this colour scheme:**

-It is included in the nightly build of WezTerm, and there is a Lua version, which includes a `catppuccin.setup` function, for out-of-the-box theme synchronization with your operating system theme.
+Catppuccin is now included in Wezterm, and there is the legacy Lua version.

-**Included colourscheme in nightly:**
+**Included colourscheme:**
 1. Edit your `wezterm.lua`
 2. Set `colour_scheme` to your preferred flavour!
 ```lua